voucherifyio/commerce-tools-integration/README.md

 ## Migrations

+### Migration from v4.x.x to v5.x.x
+- stringify object from `src/misc/coupon-text.ts` file and insert it as a value for `COMMERCE_TOOLS_COUPON_NAMES` environment variable
 ### Migration from v3.x.x to v4.x.x
 - if you are using sunrise, update it to version `v.3.0.0` or higher
-- if there exists carts with added coupons, now it will be impossible to remove them properly from cart
+- if there exists carts with added coupons, now it will be impossible to remove them properly from cart - write simple script, which will [list](https://docs.commercetools.com/api/projects/carts#query-carts) all existing carts and then [delete](https://docs.commercetools.com/api/projects/carts#delete-a-cart) them

 ### Migration from v2.x.x to v3.x.x
 - run `npm i`, because of using new version of Voucherify SDK, which can handle metadata schemas